Examples of Working with COGs

 Data Structure

-Dimensions Dimensions are the number of bands, rows and columns stored in a GeoTIFF.
+Dimensions: the number of bands, rows, and columns stored in a GeoTIFF.
 More Info

-Internal Blocks (aka chunks or internal tiles) Internal blocks are required if the dimensions of data are over 512x512.
+Internal Blocks (chunks or internal tiles): Internal blocks are required if the data dimensions are over 512x512.
 More Info

 Let’s check out the dimensions and blocks of our GeoTIFF and Cloud-Optimized GeoTIFF.